 - Updated: July 9, 2018

-Regardless, Karim Benzema will likely have a say on his departure from the club if an opportunity arises, although there are no indications that the Frenchman is ready to call it quits at the Santiago Bernabeu, as he’s believed to not be interested in a change of scenery.
+Regardless, Karim Benzema will likely have a say on his departure from the club if an opportunity arises, although there are no indications that the Frenchman is ready to call it quits at the Santiago Bernabeu.

 However, Carlo Ancelotti and Napoli also appear to have been late in indicating an interest in Achraf Hakimi as the youngster who represented Morocco in the ongoing Russia 2018 World Cup is set to join Bundesliga and Signal Iduna Park outfit Borussia Dortmund on a loan deal.